atenanaz/FaultClf_Dataset_SmartGrids_withRE/README.md

 2.FeatureData: includes features from three domains: time, frequency (discrete Fourier transform DFT), and Discrete wavelet transform (DWT).
 For feature representation, we investigate the impact of several statistical aggregation functions computing the n-th moment of the probability distribution functions (PDFs) (n \ in [1,4]) inculde (mean, standard deviation, skewness, kurtosis) together with the energy and maximum level of the signals for three domains as an input of classifiers.
 In total, 48 features are extracted: 6 features from time-domain, 6 features from DFT, and 36 features from DWT (5 levels of decomposition + 1 level of approximation).
 In this regard, for DWT 6 features are multiplied by 6.
 In this folder there are two folders related to features for faulty and healthy signals.

+a.
+Features_faultySignal: For faulty data, there are three .csv files that each include 48 features and labels with 3872 samples for phases A, B, and C, respectively.
+Furthermore, there are two labels, “locLabel” and “faultLabel” and information about resistance and where the measurements are done in columns by headers “resistance” and “measloc”.

+b.
+Features_healthySignal: For healthy data, there are three .csv files that each include 48 features and labels with 352 samples for phases A, B, and C, respectively.
+Furthermore, there are information about line length and where the measurements are done in columns by headers “lineLength” and “measloc”.

+The diagram of folders is shown in the following: